openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

 1. Visit the Hello Demo page in your browser: [http://hello.ziti/](http://hello.ziti/)

-   Now you have two Ziti services available to your Ziti tunneler app.
+   Now you have two OpenZiti Services available to your OpenZiti Tunneler.

 ## Next Steps

-1. In the Ziti Console, fiddle the policies and roles to revoke then restore your permission to acess the demo services.
+1. In the OpenZiti Console, fiddle the policies and roles to revoke then restore your permission to acess the demo services.
-1. Add a service, configs, and policies to expose the Kubernetes apiserver as a Ziti service.
+1. Add a service, configs, and policies to expose the Kubernetes apiserver as an OpenZiti Service.
    1. Hint, the address is "kubernetes.default.svc:443" inside the cluster.
-   1. Connect to the K8s apiserver from another computer with [`kubeztl`, the Ziti fork of `kubectl`](https://github.com/openziti-test-kitchen/kubeztl/). `kubeztl` works by itself without a Ziti tunneler.
+   1. Connect to the K8s apiserver from another computer with [`kubeztl`, the OpenZiti fork of `kubectl`](https://github.com/openziti-test-kitchen/kubeztl/). `kubeztl` works by itself without an OpenZiti Tunneler.
 1. Share the demo server with someone.
    1. Create another identity named " edge-client2" with role "hello-clients" and send it to someone.
    1. Ask them to [install a tunneler and load the identity](https://docs.openziti.io/docs/reference/tunnelers/) so they too can access [http://hello.ziti/](http://hello.ziti/).